VRuskaEngine/VRuskaEngine/.gitlab-ci/windows/README.md

 This job is executed inside a Windows shell environment directly inside the host, without Docker.

-## Monado build
+## VRuska Engine build

-The Monado build runs inside the base container, executing `mesa_build.ps1`.
+The VRuska Engine build runs inside the base container, executing `mesa_build.ps1`.
-This simply compiles Monado using CMake and Ninja, executing the build and unit tests.
+This simply compiles VRuska Engine using CMake and Ninja, executing the build and unit tests.

 ## Local testing